 Grades of audit (AU) are not counted in the total hours attempted for any semester or as successful completion of the course.
 Students cannot receive federal financial aid for audit courses.

 Independent courses may count toward successful completion of hours attempted if they are completed by the last day of the semester.
 For information about eligibility and payment of federal financial aid for this type of course, please contact Student Financial Services.

 The academic leave of absence policy for The University of Tulsa has no bearing on Federal Financial Aid as it pertains to the withdrawal and refund process.

 Students are held responsible for reading and understanding the Satisfactory Academic Progress eligibility requirements and knowing their status at the end of each semester.
-For questions, contact the Office of Student Financial Services at (918) 631-2526.
+For questions, contact Student Financial Services at (918) 631-2526.